UoM-ResPlat-DevOps/SpartanGPUCourse/Lessons/notes.md

 ### Part 2: Introduction to OpenACC
 GCC > 6.0 supports OpenACC 2.0a - I haven't tested this!

+### Part 2: OpenACC Kernels Construct
+Will attempt to resolve any data dependencies, and data movement.
+If successful, it produces a kernel to run on the accelerator or it let's the programmer know that the region was not available for parallel execution

+### Part 2: Array Shaping
+* e.g., #pragma acc data pcopyin(x[0:ROWS][0:COLS], y[0:ROWS][0:COLS])) pcopyout[y[0:ROWS][0:COLS])

 ### Part 2: Kernels vs Parallel Directives
-See README.md
+Kernel They direct the compiler to produce and arbitrary numebr of kernels of arbitrary dimensions, to execute in sequence, and to offload code sections to the accelerator.
+Parallel by specifying specific dimensions of parallelisation (e.g., `vector` and `gang` parallelism) See README.md

 ### Part 3: CUDA Synchronisation

 ### Part 3: "Hello World", CUDA-style
 The kernel is launching with 1 block of threads (the first execution configuration argument) which contains 1 thread (the second configuration argument).

+### Part 3: CUDA Compilation Flags
+`-gencode` allows for more PTX (Parallel Thread Execution) generations, and can be repeated many times for different architectures, and repeat the sequence for each target

 ### Part 3: Launching Parallel Kernels
 compile and modify `01-basic-parallel.cu` to represent choices.
+Vector addition as well?
+Ai+Bi=Ci

 ### Part 3: CUDA Thread Hierarchy Variables
 Comile and modify `01-single-block-loop-solution.cu`